basnijholt/nijho.lt/content/post/python-environments/index.md

 - Global package caching
 - Deterministic builds

+There is much more to uv, so check out the [documentation](https://docs.astral.sh/uv/) for more details.

 ## 3. Conclusion 🏁

 The choice you make for managing your Python environments ultimately depends on your use case.
-If you don't have to frequently deal with non-Python dependencies, I would recommend using venv.
+If you don't have to frequently deal with non-Python dependencies, I would recommend using `uv` for its speed and simplicity.
 However, because I often work with projects that require non-Python dependencies, I've found that Micromamba is the perfect fit for me.
-When I work with pure Python though, I adopt `uv` for its speed and simplicity.

 That being said, each tool has its own strengths and weaknesses, and it's important to choose the one that works best for your specific needs.
 I hope this journey through Python environment management has been helpful and informative.